 In other words, people present differently.

 The key point to being ripped, though, is that you must have muscles.
-You would never call a skinny person ripped.
+You would never call someone who’s skinny or skinny fat “ripped.”
 Muscles are required to be ripped, and it typically implies an overall strength.

 4 Being Ripped Pros

 When it comes to being ripped, there are positives and negatives, just like everything.
 Here’s a look at the pros of being ripped:

 1. Looking Good!

 There are specific measurements you can hit, like those outlined in this study on what makes men attractive to women.
 But there is a variance in personal preference (i.e., some may prefer a bulky body type over a ripped one).